-With competition ever increasing, Google’s search algorithm continues to change with regards to what it classifies as most important.
+With competition ever increasing, Google’s search algorithm continues to change with regard to what it classifies as most important.
 Factors such as optimized content, social signals and links are all important but at times it can be hard to keep up to date.
-Even more so with the majority of users using mobile; responsiveness and mobile friendliness are also just as critical.
+Even more so with the majority of users using mobile; responsiveness and mobile-friendliness are also just as critical.
 That’s why we’ve whittled down a long list to highlight the three best WordPress plugins for your SEO and search engine visibility.

 #1 Yoast SEO